kikipet/HALO/README.md

 70: -- -- -- -- -- -- -- --
 ```
 There is a sensor at address 0x1D.

+### Accelerometer (MMA8451)

+An Adafruit sensor, which makes life a \*lot\* easier.
+Outputs acceleration in X, Y, Z directions in m/s^2.

+### Pressure Sensor (MPRLS)

+Another Adafruit sensor.
+Outputs pressure in hPa, but I added some code that converts to altitude in feet.

 ### Temperature Sensor (DS18B20)